CSU-CS-Melange/AlphaZ/README.md

 3. Select ``Import projects -> General -> Existing Projects into Workspace``
     - Select root directory to be where the git repository was checked out
     - Import all projects

+Note for Apple M1 Macs, if you just want to be able to run AlphaZ, then you can subsequently close and remove all projects except for these two:
+* ``edu.csu.melange.jnimap.cloog``
+* ``edu.csu.melange.jnimap.isl``

+(these are the projects that contain the prebuilt ARM binaries and the projects must be open in your workspace in order for Eclipse to see them)